brendaaceja/cis129_lab03_coffeeShop.py/README.md

-# Get input from customer
+#Get input from the customer
 print('What are you purchasing today?') nameOfFirstItem = input("Enter the name of the first item: ") nameOfSecondItem = input("Enter the name of the second item: ")